Nine transported convicts who helped build Australia

 3. John Boyle O’Reilly

-Don’t read too much into this, but Mr O’Reilly eventually became a newspaper editor too.
-Guilty of rebellion, he escaped to the US and went on to co-own a Boston paper, The Pilot.
+Don’t read too much into this, but Mr O’Reilly eventually became a newspaper editor, too.
+Guilty of rebellion, he escaped to the US and went on to co-own Boston paper The Pilot.

 4. Enoch Barrett

-Mr Barrett was caught stealing from the London & Brighton Railway Company.
-Sentenced to 10 years, his red hand must have also had a green thumb.
+Mr Barrett was caught stealing from the London & Brighton Railway Company and sentenced to 10 years.
+But his red hand must have also had a green thumb.
 He worked the gardens at Government House and was eventually head gardener of the Perth Public Garden and Public Reserves.

 5. Francis Greenway